 Dobbiamo prendere quindi un appuntamento per andare dal notaio.

-So we have to make an appointment to go see the notary.
+So we have to make an appointment with a notary.

 And while most English speakers make decisions, Italians “take” decisions: